 Factorial, recursion, factorization.

 Divide-and-conquer algorithms, recurrence relations, the fast Fourier transform.

-Sorting algorithms - mergesort, insert sort, selection sort, heap sort, quick sort.
+Sorting algorithms - bubble sort, combo sort, insert sort, selection sort, heap sort, quick sort, mergesort.
+Counting sort.

-Paths in graphs - distances, breadth-first search, lengths on edges, Dijkstra's algorithm, priority queue implementations, shortest paths in the presence of negative edges, shortest paths in dags.
+Paths in graphs - distances, breadth-first search, lengths on edges, Dijkstra's algorithm, priority queue implementations, shortest paths in the presence of negative edges, shortest paths in dags (directed acyclic graphs).
 Greedy algorithms - minimum spanning trees, Huffman encoding, Horn formulas.

 Cryptography - historical ciphers, search primes, factorization, symmetric ciphers.

 Introduction into running applications in 308 laboratory, students' accounts.